Arlington Heights Child Custody Lawyers

 The American family has changed significantly over the last 70 years, and so have Illinois child custody laws.
 For many years, the tender year’s doctrine dominated child custody decisions.
 Children of tender years (young children) almost always went with their mothers, and fathers received only limited visitation rights.
 Things changed a little with the advent of joint custody laws in the 1970s.
 Things changed even more when co-parenting laws appeared in the early 2000s.
 Today, there is a presumption that children benefit from frequent and meaningful contact with both parents.

 Custody laws might have changed, but the methods our Arlington Heights child custody lawyers use remain largely the same.
-At the Law Offices of Martine Delaney, we believe in old-fashioned values, like hard work, attention to detail, and proactive communication.
+At the Delaney Heckman, we believe in old-fashioned values, like hard work, attention to detail, and proactive communication.
 We also believe in aggressively standing up for your legal and financial rights.
 That means we are sometimes willing to compromise, and we are always willing to fight for you.

 Child Custody Factors

 All these decisions must be in the best interests of the children.
 Frequently, parents agree with this broad, general principle, but they disagree on the details.
 When that disagreement happens, our Arlington Heights child custody lawyers look to a number of factors listed in Illinois law.
 Some important ones include:

 - Agreements Between the Parties: This first bullet might be one of the most important child custody factors in Illinois.
 Provided they uphold most of the other statutory factors, most judges approve most out-of-court settlements.
 In the eyes of many Cook County family law judges, an imperfect settlement agreement is better than an emotional trial.

 - Emotional Ties: Some children feel closer to their mothers than their fathers, and vice versa.
 Also, not all blended family siblings get along as well as the Brady Bunch kids.
 Since emotional ties change over time, this factor is often more important in modifications than it is in original determinations.